Rangers vs. Yankees Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Jacob deGrom (2-0) to the mound for his sixth start this season.
+- The Rangers will hand the ball to Nathan Eovaldi (2-2) for his sixth start of the season.

-- He has earned a quality start three times in five starts this season.

-- deGrom has started five games this season, and he's lasted five or more innings three times.
-He averages 5.2 innings per appearance.

 |Opponent